 Where can the law be found?
 The law governing Vermont’s public records is the Public Records Act (PRA).
+It can be found here under subchapter 3.
 Enacted in the 1970s, the PRA provides guidelines for what constitutes public records, who has access to these records, how one can access them, and what remedies are available should the public’s right of access be denied.

 Who enforces the law?
 According to section 319, to gain access in accordance with the PRA if denied by a public agency, a requester must go to court.
 Specifically, the requester must file a complaint with the Civil Division of the Superior Court in the county he or she resides, has a business, or where the requested public record is located.
 Requesters can also filed a lawsuit in Washington County Superior Court, regardless of where they live.
 However, there is no public record ombudsman as is common in other states.
 There is also no enforcement by the state’s Attorney General.
 The Secretary of Administration does maintain a database containing the Statewide Requests for Public Records which can be accessed here.

 What is considered a public record?
 Broadly, a public record is anything that is produced or acquired “in the course of public agency business” regardless of its physical form.
 In accordance with section 317(b) of the PRA, this includes text messages, emails, and social media posts even if they are located on private devices or accounts.